cyberbotics/webots/docs/guide/tutorial-6-4-wheels-robot.md

 %end

-For the first wheel, the [Solid](../reference/solid.md) translation should be defined to `(0.06, 0, 0.05)` in order to define the relative gap between the body and the wheel, and the rotation to `(0 0 1 1.5708)` for the wheel cylinder to be correctly oriented.
+For the first wheel, the [Solid](../reference/solid.md) translation should be defined to `(0.05, 0.06, 0)` in order to define the relative gap between the body and the wheel, and the rotation to `(0 0 1 0)` for the wheel cylinder to be correctly oriented.
-The [HingeJointParameters](../reference/hingejointparameters.md) anchor should also be defined to `(0.06, 0, 0.05)` to define the rotation origin (relatively to the body).
+The [HingeJointParameters](../reference/hingejointparameters.md) anchor should also be defined to `(0.05, 0.06, 0)` to define the rotation origin (relatively to the body).
 Finally the [HingeJointParameters](../reference/hingejointparameters.md) axis should define the rotation axis.
-In our case it's along the x-axis (so `(1, 0, 0)`).
+In our case it's along the y-axis (so `(0, 1, 0)`).

 > **Hands on #3**: Add a [HingeJointParameters](../reference/hingejointparameters.md) node, and enter the field values as described above.
 Some signs obviously have to be updated for other wheels.